BBQCoinCommunity/BBQCoinV3/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package luckycoind/luckycoin-qt for Debian-based Linux systems.
-If you compile luckycoind/luckycoin-qt yourself, there are some useful files here.
+This directory contains files used to package bbqcoind/bbqcoin-qt for Debian-based Linux systems.
+If you compile bbqcoind/bbqcoin-qt yourself, there are some useful files here.

-## luckycoin: URI support ##
+## bbqcoin: URI support ##

-luckycoin-qt.desktop  (Gnome / Open Desktop)
+bbqcoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install luckycoin-qt.desktop
+	sudo desktop-file-install bbqcoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your luckycoin-qt binary to `/usr/bin` and the `../../share/pixmaps/luckycoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bbqcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bbqcoin128.png` to `/usr/share/pixmaps`

-luckycoin-qt.protocol (KDE)
+bbqcoin-qt.protocol (KDE)